WHEN, WHERE AND HOW MUCH?

 Can I give my number to someone else if I can’t run at the event?

 No. You can’t allow someone else to run with your run number for insurance and result classification reasons.
 If you would like to change the name on your registration, you may do so until 2nd October.
-Or better still: tell your friend to sign up separately as it’s for a good cause!
+Or better still: tell your friend to sign up separately to support the Mark Pollock Trust!

 Can I change the size of my tech top?